 In October of 1997, Lieutenant Colonel Jeanne Hengemuhle enlisted in the New Jersey State Police as a member of the 117th State Police Class.
 Currently, she is the Branch Commander of the Administration Branch, overseeing the Identification & Information Technology Section, Administration Section, Division Staff Section, Employee Relations & Community Outreach Section, and the Office of Labor Relations.
 Prior to becoming the Branch Commander, she was the Deputy Branch Commander for the Administration Branch.
 Prior to becoming the Deputy Branch Commander, she was the Commanding Officer of the Division Human Resources Section where she oversaw the Training Bureau, Personnel Bureau, Recruiting Bureau, and the Office of Health and Wellness.
 Prior to becoming a Major, she had the distinct honor of being the Commandant of the New Jersey State Police Training Bureau, which is responsible for training State Police recruits, enlisted members, and municipal officer classes.
 Through her career, she has held important roles throughout various sections of the Division such as the Field Operations Section, the Public Information Office, Executive Protection Bureau, and the CALEA Unit, which has allowed her to expand her working knowledge of the Division while gaining insight to various leadership styles.
 LTC Hengemuhle received both her undergraduate and graduate degrees from the College of New Jersey (Trenton State College) and graduated from the 254th FBI National Academy Class.
 She enjoys spending time with her family, strengthening her physical and mental wellness, and participating in community-based events.

 Lt.
 Stacey Lloyd has been a New Jersey State Trooper since October of 2003.
-She is currently assigned as the Unit Supervisor of Facility & Asset Control Bureau.
+She is currently assigned to the Office of the Deputy Superintendent.
 After graduating from the New Jersey State Police Academy, she served as a road duty trooper for six years.
-During her career, she held positions within the Victim Services Unit, School and Traffic Safety Unit, Promotional Systems Unit, Professional Development Unit, and Recruiting Unit.
-While working as a trooper, she also obtained a Ph.D. in Philosophy with a primary focus on leadership.
+During her career, she held positions within the Victim Services Unit, School and Traffic Safety Unit, Promotional Systems Unit, Professional Development Unit, Recruiting Unit, Facility & Asset Control Bureau, Fiscal Control Bureau, and the Equal Employment Opportunity Bureau.
+While working as a trooper, she also obtained a Ph.D. in Philosophy with a primary focus on leadership, and she is currently working on her second master’s degree in Mental Health Counseling.
 Lt.
-Lloyd stated, “My training, collaborative team building efforts, and educational resources has afforded me the opportunity to think proactively in the area of crime prevention and community partnerships.
+Lloyd stated, “My training, collaborative team building efforts, and educational resources have afforded me the opportunity to think proactively in the area of crime prevention and community partnerships.
 I am passionate about mental health and continue to study research regarding adverse childhood trauma and mental illness to assist mental health consumers with receiving assistance needed to live productive lives.
 My overall goal is to assist people with understanding how they think.
 In this respect, they can seek ways to continually develop healthy, productive, and creative thoughts, so that their world, internally and externally, can yield amazing rewards.
 This is my contribution to proactive policing.”